A visa is required. For this, iVisa can assist you by providing the application form that must be presented at the embassy.

 Our service ONLY provides an Application Form required to apply for the China Tourist Visa and a Preparation Guide.

-Please note that this service is only available for US passport holders currently residing in the US.
+Please note that this service is only available for residents of USA and Australia

 Here's how it works:

-Together with your completed China Visa Application Form, you will receive a Preparation Guide with a list of documents you should bring along with you to submit your application at your designated China Embassy/Consulate in the US.
+Together with your completed China Visa Application Form, you will receive a Preparation Guide with a list of documents you should bring along with you to submit your application at your designated China Visa Application Center in USA or Australia.

 Important: iVisa does not have any legal relationship with the Chinese government, which is ultimately responsible for deciding if your visa is approved. iVisa does not guarantee you will obtain the visa, but our years of experience improve your chances (we have over 99% approval rate).
 Our services are limited to quickly and effectively helping you complete the documentation required for the visa application process.